AschPlatform/asch-redeploy/README.md

   2.2 Register asset (e.g asset XCT with `--asset XCT`) on local Asch blockchain
   2.3 Create 20000 `CCTime.XCT` Tokens - only if not previously created
 3. Register Dapp on local Asch blockchain
-  3.1 Create random name for Dapp - two Dapps with same name are not allowed
+  3.1 Create random name for Dapp (e.g. `sugar-salt-dapp`) - two Dapps with same name are not allowed
-  3.2 Create Dapp registration transaction - the resulting transactionId of this operation is our new `dappId` which uniquely identifies our Dapp
+  3.2 Create Dapp registration transaction - the `dappName` with which the Dapp was registered with can be used to uniquely identify our new Dapp
 4. Install Dapp on local Asch blockchain
-  4.1 Add new `dappId` to `asch/config.json` file
-  4.2 Copy smart contract files (your working directory) to `asch/dapps/dappId`
+  4.1 Copy smart contract files (your working directory) to `asch/chains/<our-dapp-name>`
-  4.3 Restart local Asch blockchain to finish installation
+  4.2 Restart local Asch blockchain to finish installation
 5. Watch for file changes and start with __1.__ if a file changes

-If you want you can also follow the manual steps as described [here](https://github.com/AschPlatform/asch/blob/2c8df1f7acbc713dab1d2c2a93bbe31b31eb1836/docs/dapp_docs/1_hello_en.md)
+If you want you can also follow the manual steps as described [here](https://github.com/AschPlatform/asch-docs/blob/master/dapp/hello_world/en.md)

 # Example Dapps